Skip to Main Content

 Morning:

-This morning we will have a class on how segregation led to the creation of Mardi Gras Indians by forcing African Americans to find alternate ways to participate in Carnival.
-We will then make our way via motor coach to the Tremé neighborhood; one of the oldest African American communities in the United States.
-The Tremé was a melting pot of African American and Creole cultures, and was one of the first places in the South where Free People of Color and formerly enslaved people were allowed to own properties.
-We will begin our tour of the Tremé by walking over to the Backstreet Cultural Museum.
+At the hotel, we will have a class on how segregation led to the creation of Mardi Gras Indians by forcing African Americans to find alternate ways to participate in Carnival.
+We will then make our way via motorcoach to the Tremé neighborhood, one of the oldest African American communities in the United States.
+The Tremé was a melting pot of African American and Creole cultures and was one of the first places in the South where free people of color and formerly enslaved people were allowed to own properties.
+We will begin our exploration of the Tremé by walking over to the Backstreet Cultural Museum for a docent-led exploration.
 The museum exhibits costumes, artifacts, souvenirs, and film clips of Mardi Gras Indians.
 It showcases their creative brilliance and how people could live triumphantly beyond slavery, and disenfranchisement when racial barriers were put in place to hold them back.
 The museum also displays information about jazz funerals, a very unique cultural tradition in New Orleans.
 Next, our group will walk over to Tremé’s Petite Jazz Museum.
-Here we will have a guided audio-visual experience and learn about the history of jazz through its African and Caribbean roots.
-Through unique memorabilia, instruments, and artwork, the curator will guide you through the pioneers of jazz and the global factors that influenced the genre’s development.
-Note, due to the small size of both of these museums, the group will need to split in half; the order one visits the museums may be opposite depending on which museum you visit first.
+Here we will have an audiovisual experience and learn about the history of jazz through its African and Caribbean roots.
+Through unique memorabilia, instruments, and artwork, the curator will lead us through the pioneers of jazz and the global factors that influenced the genre’s development.
+Note: Due to the small size of both of these museums, the group will need to split in half; the order one visits the museums may be opposite depending on which museum you visit first.

 Lunch: